 Your doctor will provide instructions about when to stop eating and drinking prior to surgery.

 Salpingo-oophorectomy can be approached several ways.
-The surgery usually takes between one and four hours.
+The surgery usually takes between 1 and 4 hours.

 Open abdominal surgery

 Traditional surgery requires general anesthesia.
-The surgeon makes an incision in your abdomen and removed the ovaries and fallopian tubes.
+The surgeon makes an incision in your abdomen and removes the ovaries and fallopian tubes.
 Then the incision is stitched, stapled, or glued.

 Laparoscopic or robotic surgery may involve an overnight hospital stay but can sometimes be done on an outpatient basis.
 The open abdominal procedure may require a few days in the hospital.